rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

       Externally are clients from the internet, in the middle is the router, and internally are the services of Cloud Foundry.

+      The GoRouter maintains the association between the application and its network address path.
+This tuple is called a mapping.
+Many applications can be mapped to the same network path.
+This multiple mapping is what makes zero downtime deployments possible since the old and new applications can use the same network path.

+      The only restriction on the network address path is the path restricted to a single space.
+      So, you cannot deploy your new application to a different space from the old application without building some additional customized routing code.

    <a target="_blank" href="https://docs.cloudfoundry.org/concepts/diego/diego-auction.html">
    Diego auction</a> selects Diego Cells to process (match with apps wanting execution).